Kymberly has taught in music, programming, and natural languages for over 15 years. She is crazily passionate about learning!

-Run more often in non-English speaking countries, these classes cater to EFL (English as a Foreign Language) students, who have little contact with English in their day to day life.
+Run more often in non-English speaking countries, these classes cater to EFL (English as a Foreign Language) students, who have little contact with English in their day-to-day life.

-My experience: I have taught English conversation classes in Japan and Germany, and at times found them exceptionally challenging to prepare for and teach.
+I have taught English conversation classes in Japan and Germany, and at times found them exceptionally challenging to prepare for and teach.

 Starting a new conversation class lesson plan - the first lesson in the course is the scariest, for both teachers and students.
 This is my favorite lesson plan - it's worked fabulously every time!

 Why Take a Conversation Course?

 Students have many reasons to sign up for a class.

 When a teacher knows why students are attending, they can tailor lessons to meet students' needs.

 In your first lesson, find out why each student is there - get them to fill out an intro form, or take notes next to their names on a copy of an attendance sheet so you can refer back to their goals as you go through the course.